maniselvaraj/system-design-cheat-sheets/isolation.md

 <li>Good for read heavy apps

-<li>Only Txns that executed serializably are committed
+<li>Only transactions that executed serializably are committed
 </li>
 </ul>
    </td>